 - Let someone else drive.
 You make like to be the driver, but your well-rested passenger will do a better job.

 - Get a cup of coffee and spend a little time out of the car.

 - If you need to, hire a taxi or request a ride from a ridesharing app.
-Having to come back to get your car in the morning is far less inconveniencing than a or .
+Having to come back to get your car in the morning is far less inconveniencing than a spinal injury or dying.

 Dolman Law Group Accident Injury Lawyers, PA

 Nearly three-quarters of adults in America (71%) drive a car to and from work, and as we saw earlier, many of them are drowsy drivers.
 More than one-fourth of respondents to a Sleep in America poll said they have driven drowsy to or from work at least a few days a month.
 12% drove drowsy a few days a week, and 4% said they drive drowsy every day or almost every day.
 We at Dolman Law Group Accident Injury Lawyers, PA know the perils of long days at work and busy schedules.
 Yet, this should not be an excuse to drive dangerously and negligently, as doing so will only lead to pain and inconveniences for everybody.